 As the user model is what the user says and how he says it, insofar as generation should exploit a user model, this is what it has to exploit.
-Where there is no human patient, the content and form of a generated output may not be determined solely by the need to respond to the user, in this case the agent; and even where there is a human patient, a spontaneous output, though motivated by a user model, need not be a response.
-But where the system is generating output in response to a user input, in a single shot or dialogue, all it really has for the specific user is the linguistic input representing the user as agent, plus any patient model for the application.6
+Where there is no human patient, the content and form of a generated output may not be determined solely by the need to respond to the user, in this case the agent; and even where there is a human patient, a spontaneous output, though motivated by a user model, need not be a response to a prompting user input.
+But where the system is generating output in response to a user input, in a single shot or dialogue, all it really has for the specific user is the linguistic input representing the user as agent, plus any patient model for the application.
+[I am assuming that if the system obtains any non-decision information about the patient only, this will be incidental in every sense.]

 Of course if the patient and agent are identical, the system has a richer model to support its interaction with the user in his agent role.
-A system may have independent agent stereotypes which can influence output as in Cohen and Jones 1988, where explanations about the patient's educational performance are tailored to types of agent.
-(In Paris 1988 the choice of explanation is rather different as it can be viewed as a system decision for the patient user who is also the agent.)
+A system may have independent agent stereotypes which can influence output as in Cohen and Jones 1989, where explanations about the patient's educational performance are tailored to types of agent.
+(In Paris 1989 the choice of explanation is rather different as it can be viewed as a system decision for the patient user who is also the agent.)
 A system like Cohen and Jones' can treat agents as very important - they perhaps verge on being patients - but they are still treated primarily through the dialogue linguistic evidence, and the system has little independent basis for modelling them as individuals.
-Agent stereotypes are part of the built-in system task specification, and however valuable, do not affect my general arguments for realism in constructing and using individual user models; more generally, while there may be very good reasons for providing for more sophisticated, independent agent models through a connectible property set, without this explicit provision, allowing an agent analogue of decision-property operations on the patient, the default for agents has to be that the system has no information about them beyond what comes directly from their behaviour as discourse participants.
+Agent stereotypes are part of the built-in system task specification, and however valuable, do not affect my general arguments for realism in constructing and using individual user models; more generally, while there may be very good reasons for providing for more sophisticated, independent agent models through a connectible property set, without this explicit provision allowing an agent analogue of decision- property operations on the patient, the default for agents has to be that the system has no information about them beyond what comes directly from their behaviour as discourse participants.